Man charged over abduction of 4-year-old Cleo Smith

-(CNN)Police in Western Australia have charged a 36-year-old man with "forcibly taking a child under 16" in relation to the disappearance of 4-year-old Cleo Smith on 16 October.
+(CNN)Police in Western Australia have charged a 36-year-old man with with various offenses including "forcibly taking a child under 16" in relation to the disappearance of 4-year-old Cleo Smith on October 16.

-In a statement, police said man had been charged with "various offenses" in relation to the disappearance of Smith, who was found Wednesday morning, 18 days after her family first reported her missing,

-The man, who was identified by Australian public broadcaster as Terence Kelly, will appear in Carnavon court on Thursday afternoon, the police statement adds.
+The man, who was identified by Australian public broadcaster as Terence Kelly, will appear in Carnavon court on Thursday afternoon, according to a police statement.

 Cleo Smith was found by police in the early hours of Wednesday morning in a locked house in Carnarvon, a town in the state of Western Australia, some 30 miles from the campsite where she was apparently abducted close to three weeks ago.